Join Our Webinar!

 – Cumpanio –

-In my opinion, the best breakfast in San Miguel de Allende is found at Cumpanio.
+One of the best breakfasts in San Miguel de Allende is found at Cumpanio.
 It’s no surprise when the restaurant itself is attached to an affiliated bakery right next door.
 They have great breakfast classics, like omelets, eggs benedict, and Croque Monsieur or Croque Madame.
-Personally, they are famous for having the best french toast in San Miguel de Allende.
+Also, they’re famous for having the best french toast in San Miguel de Allende.

 *NOTE: Try their green juice.
 It’s probably the best I’ve ever had.